-Standard/Element Rationale for goal or identified issue Priority L/M/H 5.2 Positive Behaviour for Learning is pedagogy used to support and guide children's behaviour at Bass hill PS.
-We would like to further develop our own understanding of PBL to ensure common expectations and a common language is used across the school P-6 What goal or outcome do we seek to achieve?
-Steps or strategies to achieve goal ategies to achieve goal By When?
+Standard/Element Rationale for goal or identified issue Priority L/M/H 5.2 5.2 Positive Behaviour for Learning is pedagogy used to support and guide children's behaviour at Bass hill PS.
+We would like to further develop our own understanding of PBL to ensure common expectations and a common language is used across the school P-6 М What goal or outcome do we seek to achieve?
+Steps or strategies to achieve goal By When?
 Who?
-Progress notes and reflection Children being supported by all educators P-6, utilising a common language, to regulate their own behaviour, respond appropriately to the behaviour of others and communicate effectively to resolve conflicts.
+Progress reflection notes and Children being supported by all educators P-6, utilising a common language, to regulate their own behaviour, respond appropriately to the behaviour of others and communicate effectively to resolve conflicts.
 Connect with the PBL team at a school level and begin to unpack PBL further.
-Review shared matrix and visuals on the PBL website under preschool Attend preschool specific PBL training.
+Review shared matrix and visuals on the PBL website under preschool Collaboratively devise behaviour expectations with students using the language from PBL.
+Develop whole class social story together as a class group to support student understanding and expectations in the preschool.
+Attend preschool specific PBL training.
 Develop a PBL matrix showcasing shared expectations within each learning area of the preschool e.g. bathroom, indoor play.
 This is developed with all educators.
-Tatiana Tatiana and Trish Trish, Tatiana and Narelle joined the Narelle alr member.
-Term 3 Wo meeting di researchin Ferm 2 Tatiana school PBL Team eady a PBL eek 3 staff scussed g good practice in preschool.
-Develop PBL visuals in line with the matrix with the preschool children.
+Term 1 week 5 Term 1 week 6 Ongoing as per whole school structure Preschool Staff Joanne Aisha Trish liased with and now h PBL resou collaborate implement the plannin Term 1 we are using Aisha to in routine of experience Term 2 We discussed practice in eek 4- Students the PBL language nplemented a daily learning es eek 8 staff meeting researching good PBL in the preschool children.
 This may include role play and the development posters with visuals of our children.
+Term 2 preschool.
 Share PBL values with families through DOJO, newsletters and verbal communication by educators.
-Narelle and Tatiana Tatiana
+Aisha zoom - PE processes create school .
+Focus on a value